ALEIAGTH/react-native-guest-survey-sdk/README.md

 ## Podfile

-Add framework support in the target part of the Podfile and comment out flipper for the moduel wrapper to work.
+Add framework support in the target part of the Podfile and comment out flipper for the module wrapper to work.

 ```
 use_frameworks!